Terms and conditions - Garden Waste Service

 - 2.6 If the Customer decides to request early supply of the Service, the Customer may still cancel the contract within the 14 days after the contract was entered into, but are subject to the provisions of Regulation 36 of the 2013 Regulations.

-- 2.7 Cancellation of the contract must be made either by returning the Cancellation Form or making any other clear statement setting out the decision to cancel the contract preferably by email to
+- 2.7 Cancellation of the contract must be made either by returning the cancellation form or by making any other clear statement setting out the decision to cancel the contract preferably by email to

 3. Garden Waste Permits